Indoor cricket: Result

 The team with the higher score at the conclusion of each innings is declared the winner of the match.
 The second innings continues for a full 16 overs even if the batting side passes the first innings total due to the possibility of a side finishing behind a total even after they have surpassed it (see dismissals above).

 In most cases indoor cricket is played according to a skins system, where the batting partnerships from each innings are compared against one another and the higher of the two is deemed to have won the skin.
 For example, the second batting partnership in the first innings might score 5 runs whilst the second partnership in the second innings scores 10 – the latter would be deemed to have won the skin.
 The team that has won the greater of the four skins available is often awarded the win if the totals are tied.

 3 Dot balls Rule

 Most indoor cricket centres employ a dot ball rule, where the scoreboard has to change at least every third ball.
-This means if the batsmen play 2 consecutive balls without a change in the scorecard (applies on multiple batsmen over multiple overs), the scorecard has to change on the 3rd ball.
+This means if the batters play 2 consecutive balls without a change in the scorecard (applies on multiple batters over multiple overs), the scorecard has to change on the 3rd ball.
 It can be changed by batsman scoring a run, extra runs or in the case where a run is not scored on the 3rd consecutive ball, the batsman is declared out and 5 runs deducted off the score, hence changing the scorecard.